woejefe/PiP_Video_Window/README.md

 You can use it as a monitor to see whats happening in on other devices/streams/ basically whatever you can pipe into a webcam input

-Currently want a way to pick the source (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also have a way to retry connection on faled frame
+Currently want a way to pick the source (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also have a way to retry connection on failed frame

 Dependencies are pillow, imutils, tkinter, and C2V